jitender1222/Core-Javascript-Fundamentals/Event Propogation/Notes.md

 **In case of the above scenario** If we click on a button first then it will be executed first then a form will be triggered and after this div should get triggered.

 ## What is event.target vs this.target vs event.currentTarget

+event.target refers to the point from were the triggering was started.

+For Example -> If we click on a button first then it should refer the event.current as button in every step as we move from **button to form to the div**

+## Output -> button -> button -> button

+this.tagName -> It refers to the current function .

+For Example -> If we click on a button first then it should refer the this.tagName as current function were it belongs to in every step as we move from **button to form to the div**

+## Output -> button -> form -> div

+event.currentTarget refers to the current point form were it is.

+For Example -> If we click on a button first then it should refer the event.currentTarget as button then it will target form then div in every step as we move from **button to form to the div**

+## Output -> button -> form -> div

+## Event Capturing / Trickling

+It is a process by which we can change the flow for the triggering element by default in case of bubbling it will go from bottom to top but after applying **capturing** it will starts moving from top to bottom